"The things which I have seen I now can see no more."

 The authorities scrambled in vain to ward off mass panic.
 They settled for damage control and pleaded for the public to be patient while a solution was found.
 Some leaders jumped at the opportunity to blame and persecute the Luminaries, and they certainly took their pound of flesh.

-When the cybernetics came—a gift from the Luminaries to the afflicted—most accepted without question.
+When the cybernetics came, a gift from the Luminaries to the afflicted, most accepted without question.
+I accepted without my father's blessing.
 The many months of forced adaptation to blindness had done nothing to numb our anguish.
 However, the Luminaries had taken every conceivable measure to make people's lives more convenient and equip the hardworking among us to continue being productive and fulfilled.
 Around the time of my fourteenth cycle, when I chose my terminal harmony in a much subdued Trial of Voices, the Luminaries officially amalgamated with the traditional authorities to form an entirely new government.

 The day of my surgery had arrived: cold probes threading my optic nerves, lattice ports embedding in my elongated cranium.
-Vision returned, but altered, digital filters muting the Fifth Colour, emotions subtly dampened by "grief filters".
+Vision returned, but was altered: digital filters muted the Fifth Colour, emotions subtly dampened by "grief filters".
 Neural safeguards, they claimed.
-Apparently, with careful calibration, the changes would eventually feel seamless.
+Apparently, with careful calibration, the changes would eventually become seamless.

 I gazed at the scarred auroras, vowing silently: I will seek the chords beyond this broken sky.